Deadlines for Submission

 Review, Selection, Preparation, and Revision of Articles

-We encourage insightful, reflective submissions from yoga teachers, yoga therapists, and healthcare professionals, as well as those who would like to share their experiences while under the care of a yoga therapist.
-Points of view from all traditions in yoga are welcome and should be reflective of that tradition’s teachings; we also welcome the viewpoints of nonaligned informed individuals.
+We encourage insightful, reflective submissions from yoga therapists, yoga teachers, and healthcare professionals, as well as those who would like to share their experiences while under the care of a yoga therapist.
+Points of view from all yoga traditions are welcome.

 DEADLINES FOR SUBMISSION